 An employee can complain to the Ministry of Labour (MADLSA) through various channels like calling the hotline number, SMS, e-mail, website, Amerni mobile app, Kiosks etc.

 Do I need a lawyer to file a complaint?

 No, in most cases, employees can directly contact Qatar’s Ministry of Labour (MADLSA) to file a complaint without using a lawyer.

 Will I be deported if I file a complaint against my employer?

-If you secure a new job offer during the period of dispute, Qatar’s Labour Department would help you to change the employer.
+If you secure a new job offer during the period of dispute, Qatar’s Labour Department will help you to change employer.

 Is my employer allowed to keep my passport?

 No, employers in Qatar are not allowed to keep the passport of an employee unless for official requirements like visa procedure, renewal etc.

 - How To Calculate End of Service Gratuity

 - Qatar Labour Law: Important Points To Know